Custom Rules

 AST Extensions

-creates AST nodes for TypeScript syntax with names that begin with TS
+@typescript-eslint/estree creates AST nodes for TypeScript syntax with names that begin with TS, such as TSInterfaceDeclaration and TSTypeAnnotation.

 These nodes are treated just like any other AST node.